 The nasty part of these symptoms is not that they are isolating (and they absolutely are!), but the fact that they are self-feeding.
 Anxiety breeds anxiety and depression buries you with more depression.
 Right as you think that you have it beaten, these nasty symptoms can come right back with little to no warning, ruining your day, week, month, or even your year.

 When you start going through The Change, that should be your signal to focus on yourself and what makes you a happier you.
 You do not have to fall into these emotional cycles that can so easily take control of your life.
 I will tell you how you can get your lively spark back with our.
-Find out the 5 Mistakes that makes menopause worse in my free report.
 Here’s a spoiler alert: It’s easier than you think!